 Frontpoint Automates Your Locks

-Frontpoint offers lock automation in their Ultimate Plan.
-Automated door locks are an exceptionally handy form of home automation.
-Never again do you have to pass out keys to guests, or the cleaning crew, or to people who don’t really need a key to your house.
-Never again do you need to worry about losing your keys, being locked out of your own home, or even where to put your keys during your morning run.
-With Frontpoint’s lock automation, you can control your home’s locks from your cell phone with the option to use the keypad for times when you don’t have your phone with you.
-Beyond being convenient, automated door locks can be smart when backed by Alarm.com’s mobile app.
+Lock automation is available through Frontpoint’s Ultimate Plan.
+Automated door locks are a convenient smart home addition.
+Never again do you have to pass out keys to guests, the cleaning crew, or to people who don’t really need a key to your house.
+Never again do you need to worry about losing your keys, being locked out of your home, or even where to put your keys during your morning run.
+With lock automation, you can control your home’s locks from your cell phone with the option to use the keypad for times when you don’t have your phone with you (if you choose a keypad model).

-Using the mobile app you can remotely lock or unlock your doors from ANYWHERE and the locks are backed by software.
-It is the software that makes the locks so smart.
-Using the software, you can create user codes on the fly.
+Using the mobile app, you can remotely lock or unlock your doors from ANYWHERE, and the locks are supported by the Alarm.com app.
+It’s the software that makes the locks smart.
+Using the app, you can create user codes on the fly.
 These codes act as temporary keys to your home and they also protect your real key.
-Most the time, you would create a one-time code or perhaps you might create a code that expires in a week for use by extended house guests.
-The code leaves a digital fingerprint.
-Frontpoint supports up to nine codes that you can use, and you can customize each one and keep tabs on who is using each one.
-You can see who used the code, what time, and what they did.
-Did they leave your door unlocked, did your child arrive home from school on time, did the cleaning crew really stay the whole 4-hours?
-You will know.
+Most of the time, you will create a one-time code or perhaps you might create a code that expires in a week for use by extended house guests.

-To view a comparison table of all their locks please check out our article here.
+To view a comparison table of compatible locks please check out this article.

 What is a good ANSI/BHMA grade?

-According to this article on the Schalge site, “the purpose of product grades is to help identify the quality and durability of locksets through a series of operational and security tests”.
+According to this article on the Schlage site, “the purpose of product grades is to help identify the quality and durability of locksets through a series of operational and security tests.”

 Grade 1 certification – the strongest grade ANSI/BHMA will supply for any Residential or Commercial product.

-Grade 2 certification – excellent security and durability but really made for residential or light commercial use.
+Grade 2 certification – excellent security and durability but made for residential or light commercial use.

 Grade 3 certification – ANSI says grade 3 is for basic residential security.
 HAR recommends using grade 3 locks indoors only.

 The smart doorbell will replace your existing doorbell.
-It has a motion sensor and a 1080p FHD camera.
+It has a motion sensor, can live stream in HD, and offers two-way audio.
 Like most of the other cameras, it requires Wi-Fi and the Ultimate Plan.
 With that, the doorbell will have access to cloud storage.